Exercise (stress) ECG

 The EchoMed experience

-At EchoMed, we deliver an industry-leading level of service, ensuring as relaxing and comfortable an experience as possible.
-Our stress echocardiograms use specialist treadmills, enabling patients to complete the Bruce protocol, a standardised exercise programme in which the treadmill’s incline and speed increase every three minutes.
+At EchoMed, we deliver an industry-leading level of service, ensuring a relaxed and comfortable patient experience.
+Our stress ECGs make use of specialist treadmills, enabling patients to complete the full Bruce protocol, a standardised exercise programme in which the treadmill’s incline and speed increases every three minutes.

-The goal of the test is not to finish the entire protocol (which is very rare), but rather to achieve a target heart rate, after which point the test can be terminated.
+The goal of the test is not to finish the entire protocol (which is very rare), but rather to achieve a target heart rate which demonstrates adequate cardiac stress, after which point the test can be terminated.

 An illustration of two doctors having a conversation and holding notes.

-Exercise can provoke numerous heart abnormalities, hence the reason why exercise ECGs are also helpful in those with exertional palpitations or a family history of sudden death during exercise.
+Exercise can provoke numerous heart abnormalities, therefore exercise ECGs are also helpful in those patients with exertional palpitations or a family history of sudden death during exercise.

 Who needs this procedure?

-An exercise ECG has a broad range of applications, predominantly in testing patients with exertional symptoms, such as palpitations or dizzy spells.
-However, patients without symptoms who are planning significant increases in their exercise regime, e.g. marathon training, or those with a suspicious family history, may wish to consider an exercise ECG to examine their heart’s performance under strain.
+An exercise ECG has a broad range of applications, predominantly testing patients with exertional symptoms, such as palpitations or dizzy spells.
+However, people without symptoms who are planning a significant increase in their exercise regime, e.g. marathon training, or those patients with a suspicious family history, may wish to consider an exercise ECG to examine their heart’s performance under strain.

-Importantly, the Bruce protocol is recognised by numerous national regulatory bodies, such as TFL, the DVLA, and the CAA, meaning an exercise ECG may be a requirement for a taxi driver or pilots who need medical clearance as a condition of their employment.
+Importantly, the Bruce protocol is recognised by numerous national regulatory bodies, such as TFL, the DVLA, and the CAA, meaning an exercise ECG may be a requirement for taxi drivers or pilots who need medical clearance as a condition of their employment.

 Want to book an appointment?
 Book now

-Your Doctor will be able to provide you with the results at the end of your test, and should any abnormalities be detected, such as ECG changes suggestive of a blocked coronary artery, we can arrange for you to have further investigation, like a CT coronary angiogram.
-We can arrange this via your NHS GP or privately, according to your preference.
+Your EchoMed Doctor will be able to provide you with the results at the end of your test.
+If a significant abnormality is detected, such as ECG changes suggestive of a blocked coronary artery, we can arrange for you to have further investigation, such as a CT coronary angiogram.
+We can facilitate this via your NHS GP or privately according to your preference.

 Book an appointment